 The therapy was being tested in clinical trials parallel to its companion ASO, WVE-120101, whose development also was discontinued.

 How WVE-120102 works

-Huntington’s disease is caused by a mutation or defect in the huntingtin (HTT) gene, which contains the instructions for cells to produce the Huntingtin protein.
-It is not yet known what this protein normally does in the body, but it is thought to play an important role in the proper function of nerve cells.
+Huntington’s is caused by a genetic mutation in the huntingtin (HTT) gene that contains the instructions for making the Huntingtin protein.
+The protein’s exact function is not known, but it is thought to be essential in maintaining the health of nerve cells.